cmRingmaker/Boxy-Startpage/README.md

 * style with both dark and light mode
 * save options, links, and tasks to localstorage to keep current state of page
 * add a clock

+<hr></hr>

+## Using the Search Bar
+The search bar will allow you to quickly type anything you'd like and send you to google searches as a result.
+Currently there are shortcut commands to a few sites to search more than just google.
+To use the shortcuts you simply type the command before your search. e.g. "/r startpages" will redirect you to the subreddit for startpages.

+These commands include:

+**/d** *...
+DuckDuckGo*

+**/r** *...
+Reddit*

+**/y** *...
+YouTube*

+**/t** *...
+Twitter*

+**/s** *...
+Stack Overflow*

+>For Reddit results, it is sending you directly to subreddits and not actually using the Reddit search.
+This feature may come in the future if it's asked for, otherwise I'm intentionally leaving it as a redirect to a subreddit.
+If you do search with it, you can choose to use spaces or not.
+Searching for "/r start pages" will return the same result as "/r startpages"

+>For Twitter results, you can specifically choose to look for hashtags only or just a regular keyword search.
+For hashtags simply add a # like you would on twitter. "/t #doom" will get only the doom hashtag posts while "/t doom" will get any posts including the word doom.